- 10 great American road trip films

 - 10 great films set in the next 25 years

 When former doctor turned director George Miller released his first full-length feature film, Mad Max, in 1979, he wasn’t to know he had created what would become one of Australia’s greatest celluloid exports.
 Mad Max spawned a number of imitators and knockoffs internationally and had a profound impact on the Australian film industry.
-It resulted in two sequels in the 80s and a third, Mad Max: Fury Road, currently receiving rave reviews internationally.
+It resulted in two sequels in the 80s and a third, Mad Max: Fury Road (2015), which received rave reviews internationally.

 Australia’s sheer size and relatively concentrated population means much of its cinema has either taken the form of road movies or contains aspects of the road film genre.
 Australian road movies encompass comedy (The Adventures of Priscilla, Queen of the Desert, 1994), romance (Japanese Story, 2003) and drama (Last Ride, 2009).
 Unless the characters have money for a plane ticket, any plot that involves leaving a major urban centre is going to necessitate a large amount of road travel.

 Each of the recommendations included here is available to view in the UK.